StuyCSDojo/dojo-website/app/resources/source/stuycs/apcs/recursion_refresher.rst

 The second form of recursion that you might have covered is characterized by:

   * **NO** deferred operations
-  * Usage of :ref:`state variables <what_are_state_variables>`
+  * Usage of state variables
   * The recursive call is the last operation to be performed, all computations come before it

 .. _apcs_what_are_state_variables:

 What are State Variables
 ^^^^^^^^^^^^^^^^^^^^^^^^
-State variables are normal variables with a specific role in a function.
+State variables are variables that serve a specific role in a function.
 They allow us to:

-  * Keep track of certain components in the computation process such as the answer so far or the counter
+  * Keep track of properties of the function as it is running, such as a counter
   * Use the aforementioned data to continue an interrupted recursive call

 Some of the most commonly asked questions about state variables are: